Ecosteer-SRL/ecosteer-examples/README.md

 > pip install paho-mqtt
 ```

-## INSTALL PROJECT AND RUN
+### INSTALL PROJECT AND RUN

-Clone this repo in a local folder called ecosteer_examples/sensor_stream.
+Clone this repo in a local folder called ecosteer_examples/python_sensor.

 To run the sensor program:
 ```
 > source ~/virtualenv/dop/bin/activate
-> cd ${HOME}/ecosteer_examples/sensor_stream/sensor
+> cd ${HOME}/ecosteer_examples/python_sensor/sensor
 > source env.sh
 > python sensor.py -c ${PATH_TO_CURRENT_DIRECTORY}/sensors_co2_mosq.yaml
 ```
-The env.sh file contains PYTHONPATH environmental variable that should indicate the path to the sensor_stream directory.
+The env.sh file contains PYTHONPATH environmental variable that should indicate the path to the python_sensor directory.

 In order to run the dvco_sensor program the steps are similar.
 This will dopify the data by using the stub implementation of the DVCO pub stack, and will publish it by using the callback installed on the stack.
 ```
 > source ~/virtualenv/dop/bin/activate
-> cd ${HOME}/ecosteer_examples/sensor_stream/sensor
+> cd ${HOME}/ecosteer_examples/python_sensor/sensor
 > source env.sh
 > python dvco_sensor.py -c ${PATH_TO_CURRENT_DIRECTORY}/sensors_co2_mosq.yaml -p product.json
 ```

-### IMPLEMENTATION NOTES
+## IMPLEMENTATION NOTES

 The class MqttClient offers an implementation of a client for MQTT protocol to be used to publish data.
 Its write() method is not thread-safe, so the access to it needs to be synchronized in a multi-threaded environment.